This post may contain affiliate links. Please read our disclosure policy.

 Steak Enchiladas Ingredients arranged on a marble surface.

-• Steak: Look for a cut that’s nicely marbled with a bright, vibrant red color.
-I prefer using leftover steak for this recipe, as it saves time and gives the meat a chance to soak up even more flavor overnight in the refrigerator.
-However, if you’re cooking the steak specifically for these enchiladas, consider choosing a flavorful cut like sirloin or ribeye.
-Just be sure not to overcook it – you want the steak to be tender and juicy, not dry and tough.
+• Steak: I prefer using leftover steak for this recipe; it saves time and gives the meat a chance to soak up even more flavor overnight in the refrigerator.
+If you’re cooking the steak specifically for these enchiladas, choose a flavorful cut like sirloin or ribeye and be sure not to overcook it.
+If anything under cook it; you want the steak to be tender and juicy, not dry and tough.

-• Olive Oil: When sautéing the onions and garlic, reach for a good-quality extra-virgin olive oil for the best flavor.
+• Olive Oil: Use a good-quality extra-virgin olive oil for the best flavor.

-• Flour Tortillas: Opt for soft, pliable tortillas that are large enough to generously hold the filling.
-I like using 10-inch flour tortillas, but if you can only find 8-inch ones, you may need to use a few more to accommodate all the steak and fillings.
+• Flour Tortillas: Use soft, pliable tortillas that are large enough to generously hold the filling.
+I like using 10-inch flour tortillas, but if you can only find 8-inch ones, you’ll need a few more to use all the steak and fillings.

-• White Onion: Choose an onion that feels firm and heavy for its size, with a dry, papery skin.
-I find that white onions have a sharper, more assertive flavor that stands up well to the bold spices in this dish.
+• White Onion: Look for an onion that feels firm and heavy for its size, with a dry, papery skin.
+I love white onions for this dish; they have a sharper, more assertive flavor that stands up well to the bold spices.

 • Garlic: Fresh garlic is a must for this recipe.
 Look for plump, firm cloves with tight, papery skins.
-Avoid any cloves that feel soft or have started to sprout, as they can add a bitter flavor.
+Avoid any cloves that feel soft or have started to sprout to avoid bitter flavor.

-• Chili Powder: Check the aroma of your chili powder before using it – it should have a rich, smoky scent.
-If it smells a bit stale or dusty, it’s probably time to replace it.
+• Chili Powder: Your chili powder should be fragrant with a rich, smoky scent.
+If it smells a bit stale or dusty, it’s time to replace it.

 • Cumin and Oregano: Like chili powder, these spices should have a strong, fragrant aroma.
-I love using Mexican oregano in this recipe for its slightly citrusy, earthy flavor, but standard oregano will work just fine too.
+I love using Mexican oregano in this recipe for its slightly citrusy, earthy flavor, but any oregano you have on hand will work.

 • Canned Green Chiles: Look for fire-roasted diced green chiles for an extra depth of smoky flavor.
 If you can’t find fire-roasted, regular diced green chiles will still add a nice bit of heat and tanginess to the filling.